rbiddle/phppickem/README.md

 # NOTICE
-*4/16/2018 - This application is no longer maintained.
-Feel free to fork and update this application as needed.*
+*4/16/2018 - The application is no longer maintained.
+I made this fork in Sept.
+2020 to reflect some of the updates I had made since the original maintenance had stopped*

 ---